amandaguglieri/hackinglife/docs/az-500-preparation.md

+**Concepts:**

-5. **Azure Active Directory (Azure AD) - Cloud-based** identity and mobile device management that provides user account and authentication services for resources such as Microsoft 365, the Azure portal, or SaaS applications.
+> **Azure Active Directory (Azure AD) - Cloud-based** identity and mobile device management that provides user account and authentication services for resources such as Microsoft 365, the Azure portal, or SaaS applications.
+>
-    - Azure AD can be synchronized with an on-premises AD DS environment to provide a single identity to users that works natively in the cloud.
+>Azure AD can be synchronized with an on-premises AD DS environment to provide a single identity to users that works natively in the cloud.
+>
-6. **Active Directory Domain Services (AD DS)** - **Enterprise-ready lightweight directory access protocol (LDAP) server** that provides key features such as identity and authentication, computer object management, group policy, and trusts.
+>**Active Directory Domain Services (AD DS)** - **Enterprise-ready lightweight directory access protocol (LDAP) server** that provides key features such as identity and authentication, computer object management, group policy, and trusts.
+  >
-    - AD DS is a central component in many organizations with an on-premises IT environment and provides core user account authentication and computer management features.
+  >AD DS is a central component in many organizations with an on-premises IT environment and provides core user account authentication and computer management features.
+>
-7. **Azure Active Directory Domain Services (Azure AD DS)** - **Provides managed domain services** with a subset of fully compatible traditional AD DS features such as domain join, group policy, LDAP, and Kerberos / New Technology LAN Manager (NTLM) authentication.
+>**Azure Active Directory Domain Services (Azure AD DS)** - **Provides managed domain services** with a subset of fully compatible traditional AD DS features such as domain join, group policy, LDAP, and Kerberos / New Technology LAN Manager (NTLM) authentication.
+>
-    - Azure AD DS integrates with Azure AD, which can synchronize with an on-premises AD DS environment.
+> Azure AD DS integrates with Azure AD, which can synchronize with an on-premises AD DS environment.
 This ability extends central identity use cases to traditional web applications that run in Azure as part of a lift-and-shift strategy.

 ### Create and manage Azure AD users